oracle-devrel/devo.tutorials/deploying-verrazzano-on-oke.md

 Once logged in, you will land on the cluster page and you will see an Explorer button.
 Click on it and you will be able to view your Kubernetes cluster:

-{% img aligncenter assets/verrazzano-rancher.png 1024 557 Rancher %}
+{% imgx aligncenter assets/verrazzano-rancher.png 1024 557 Rancher %}

 ## Summary